 Are phytoestrogens good or bad?
 Now more than ever we are seeing the science and nutrition community back flipping on their advice on what to eat and what not to eat.
-A prime example is the link between saturated fat, cholesterol and heart disease.
+A prime example is a link between saturated fat, cholesterol and heart disease.
 Scientists have now acknowledged that they were wrong and that fat is not the evil nutrient that we were lead to believe that it was.
 Just like we thought that replacing cow’s milk with soy milk would rid us of breast cancer, we now realise that it is a lot more complicated than that.

 It seems like for every study that comes out declaring a nutrition fact, there is another one that contradicts it.
 As a nutritionist it can be overwhelming, so how on earth does everyone else sort through the nutrition fact from fiction?